 Accessories include splash guards ($110), floor mats ($155), auto-dimming inside mirror ($125), and aluminum kick plates ($130).
 A rear roof spoiler ($250) and a new cargo organizer ($160) can be added to the Hatchback.

 Safety features include frontal airbags, side-impact airbags, roof-mounted curtain airbags, front-seat active head restraints, and a tire pressure monitoring system.
 Anti-lock brakes (ABS) with Brake Assist and Electronic Brake-force Distribution (EBD) are standard on the S and SL trim levels and an option ($250) on the base model.

 The Nissan Versa looks bigger than it is.
 One reason for that is an exceptionally short rear overhang: Very little of the car extends past the rear wheels.

-The sedan is nearly seven inches longer than the hatchback and has a more conventional rear end.
-The sedan is handsome enough, with its long, tapering sail panels.
+The Sedan is nearly seven inches longer than the Hatchback and has a more conventional rear end, with a trunk.
+The Sedan is handsome enough, with its long, tapering sail panels.

-We find the hatch more appealing.
-We like its distinctive styling and find it more versatile than the sedan.
+We find the Hatchback more appealing.
+We like its distinctive styling and it's more versatile than the Sedan.

 The huge front seats in the Nissan Versa are roomy and comfortable.
 As with the other cars in this class, the Versa driver gets lots of legroom and headroom.
 In terms of hip room, however, the Versa is a real standout.
 The width and the substantial structure of the front seats may make the Versa a great choice among subcompacts for big drivers.
 The cloth-covered seats are comfortable without being too soft and offer plenty of side support.